ch33nchan/RLlama/docs/reward_cookbook.md

         decay_schedule: 'none'
       # ... other components ...
     ```
 *   **Considerations:** Normalization helps balance signals but introduces non-stationarity.
-Choose `norm_window` carefully.
+Implementation details like window size (`norm_window`) and epsilon (`norm_epsilon`) would be important.
 Requires a warm-up period for statistics to stabilize.

 ---